QuickBooks Blog

 • Document management system: This is like a digital filing cabinet that lets you store and manage your documents.
 While it can be a popular option, it’s worth noting that not all document management systems are accessible from a remote location.

-• Cloud-based storage system: A cloud storage system works similarly to a document management system, except with more access options.
+• Cloud-based storage system: Cloud accounting software works similarly to a document management system, except with more access options.

 A naming scheme is an organized way of naming files that everyone follows for easy recall when a certain document is needed.
 Without a proper naming scheme, you’re looking at a potential group of thousands of unnamed files that have to be individually sifted through and named.